 Here’s how to plan right:

-- Get a sleep tracker to determine YOUR sleep cycle length
+- Consider sleep tracking to determine YOUR sleep cycle length

 - Do the math